Southend on Water

 2018.
 AIA Nevada Built Citation Award

-The project phasing occurred over 5-years due to the developer’s incremental financing based on multiple city grants and land acquisitions.
-The commercial building is 11,000sf and 2-stories.
+The project phasing occurred over 5 years due to the developer’s incremental financing based on multiple city grants and land acquisitions.
+The commercial building is 11,000 square feet and two stories.
 It addresses the street with massing that provides a direct connection for the coffee shop and allows pedestrians to see activity within the building.
 The architecture is modern and human scaled to fit within the neighborhood.
 The materials are straight forward, utilizing finishes common to the region.
 The building massing is stepped to appear as two separate structures to reduce scale from the street and provide a forecourt in front of the offices that allow viewing of the two-story mural on the south façade.
 It also allows the flexibility to provide for future reorganization of the office and retail mix based on market demands.